Less than $5 Middle School Life Skills Google Apps

 By Alyssa Stamm

-Use these Interactive Google Slides lessons to teach money math skills in small group or whole group within your high school special education or transition classroom including: flyer math, counting money (bills and change), next dollar up, find the total, change back, stay within budget, and do you have enough?.
-The whole group lessons follow a student, Addy, as she goes on an end of year field trip to an amusement park!!
+Use these Digital Interactive Google Slides lessons to teach money math skills in small group or whole group within your high school special education or transition classroom including: Comparison Shopping, Multiplication, Stay within Budget, Counting Money, Unit Price, and Subtraction.
+The whole group lessons follow a student, Kari, as she plans her birthday party at a waterpark!!!
 Perfect for teaching strategies and providing multiple practice opportunities to your math groups!

 How Do I Use This Resource?

-There are 8 whole group math lessons to teach money math strategies.
-Purchase the May Life Skills Math No Prep Bundle for additional resources and workbooks.
+There are 6 whole group math lessons to teach money math strategies.
+Purchase the August Water Park Unit Bundle for additional resources and workbooks.
 Or Purchase the entire growing bundle below and SAVE!

 These interactive Google Slides lessons are perfect for high school and transition age special education students needing support and instruction in the following concepts: